Canada Research Chair

 Check my Math Activities page for research/math events I'm organizing or am otherwise a part of.

-- I am an organizer of the Combinatorial Algebraic Geometry Major Thematic Program at the Fields
+- I was an organizer of the Combinatorial Algebraic Geometry Major Thematic Program at the Fields

 - As of December 2014, I am a Canada Research Chair (Tier 2) in Equivariant

 Symplectic and Algebraic Geometry, for a 5-year term.